Interested in a safety topic not listed?

 Please contact us and make a request.

 The University Police enforce all laws relating to the use of alcohol.
 Officers will issue citations, or place under arrest, persons in violation of these laws in accordance to the Nevada Revised Statutes, or the City of Reno Municipal Codes.
-Here is a brief overview of the law as it pertains to you.
+Visit www.unr.edu/student-conduct for helpful information about college and alcohol.

 Studies of campus crime rates across the United States, indicate that there is a significant risk to new students entering college - especially during the first few weeks of fall semester.